Banjarese

 - Conflict Resolution Mechanisms

-- Conflicts are often resolved through community mediation and religious guidance, emphasizing reconciliation and harmony.
+- Conflicts are often resolved through community discussions and religious guidance, emphasizing reconciliation.

 - Cultural Exchange Programs